FredHutch/swift-commander/README.md

 swift commander (swc) is a wrapper to various command line client tools for openstack swift cloud storage systems.
 The purpose of swc is 3 fold:

- - provide a very simple user interface to end users
+ - provide a very simple user interface to Linux users
  - provide a unified user interface to swiftclient, curl, etc with reasonale defaults
  - model commands after classic shell tools such as cd, ls, etc.